CariZa/kaniko-walkthrough/README.md

 ## Using minikube to run Kaniko the kubernetes way

-If you've managed to get the docker examples working, let's attempt to get it working with kubernetes using minikube.
-It will be very similar, we just have to convert the docker approach to a kubernetes approach:
+If you've managed to get the Docker examples working, let's attempt to get it working with kubernetes using minikube.
+It will be very similar, we just have to convert the Docker approach to a kubernetes approach:

 # TODO